 Why is it that people can give sympathy so much more easily at the loss of a pet in someone’s life rather than a human?
 Is it too personal when the loss is perceived to be so enormous–too close to home?
 Does the potential offerer fear getting into a long, emotional discussion with the aggrieved which might delay the former from a busy schedule?
 Pets are considered lower on the scale of importance, and perhaps that allows us to spend less time at the task of offering our regrets.

 I wonder if my friend would have gotten such an abundance of responses by the same people in person.
-With internet platforms, we can be quick and go on our way while still getting brownie points for our thoughtfulness.
-It’s that old economic principle: seek the maximum amount of gain for the minimum amount of effort, or stated more succinctly courtesy of the all pervasive internet (study.com): “a buyer is rational if she/he makes logical decisions that are based on gaining the highest benefits at the lowest costs and the results of those decisions are in his/her best self-interest.”
+With Internet platforms, we can be quick and go on our way while still getting brownie points for our thoughtfulness.
+It’s that old economic principle: seek the maximum amount of gain for the minimum amount of effort or, stated in more economic terms, when making decisions that are in your own self-interest, strive to achieve the highest benefits at the lowest costs.

-The operative words are “results of those decisions are in his/her best self-interest.”
+The operative words are “decisions that are in your own self-interest.”
 Are we only going through the motions of caring with thoughts of “what’s best for me” playing in the background?
 Human nature dictates self-interest responses to stimuli.
 However, can we stop for an instant and truly feel for another human being?
 Can we be genuine in our outpouring of concern for another human being?
 Can we put our busy lives on pause for just a bit to sincerely comfort another human being?

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: email@example.com.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.